 What to expect during your visit

-The garden at Fenton is open Friday to Sunday and on bank holidays.
-The house will be open from Friday 21 May.
+Fenton House and Garden are open on Saturdays, Sundays and on bank holidays.
 In this article you will find out everything you need to know about your visit to Fenton House and Garden and how to book your tickets.
-To help keep everyone safe, all visitors need to pre-book their visit.
+All visitors need to pre-book their visit.

 Do I need to pre-book?

-To help keep everyone safe, all visitors will need to pre-book their visit.
-You can do this via our What's On page.
+All visitors will need to pre-book their visit.
+You can do this via the link on our website.
 Members can book for free, while non-members will need to pay when booking.

 When arriving at Fenton House and Garden please have your ticket ready to show our staff as either a printed copy or on your phone.
 If you’re a member, you’ll also need to show your membership card.
 You'll be asked to show these at the gate where volunteers will be waiting to welcome you.

-In order to maintain social distancing, please arrive promptly for your timeslot.
+Please arrive promptly for your timeslot.
 Sadly, we are unable to accommodate late entry to the house.
-Your late entry to the garden will be at the discretion of the staff and will be based on visitor numbers and the ability to maintain social distancing.
+Your late entry to the garden will be at the discretion of the staff and will be based on visitor numbers.

 Please note that there is no car parking at Fenton House.
 The closest car park is Jack Straw's Car Park, which is a 10-minute walk away.
 The car park is owned and run by the City of London Corporation and charges apply.